 Pullum in 1636.
 The sponsor was the same for both, William Clark.
 I have tried to follow up this family, but the various sources (mainly Early Virginia Families Along the James River: Their Deep Roots and Tangled Branches.
 Vol. I

-I had found no Pullums in most countries until the 20th century, but I have discovered records for some in Germany in the 17th/18th century.
+I had found no Pullums in countries other than the UK & USA until the 20th century, so clearly emigrants.
+One exception is Germany, where I have discovered some records from the 17th/18th century.
 The records I have seen are indexes only and there are other records that are similar with a variety of alternative spellings.
-The number of individuals, their dates of birth and names would suggest that they were a single
+The number of individuals, their dates of birth and names would suggest that they were a single family (2 generations).

 Pullum is Latin for:

 as in Pollo, the Spanish & Italian for chicken

 Pullet, a young hen

 and a chicken dish on the wall of a Pompei (thanks to distant cousin Keith)